 Free music does not always mean bad music.
-In this list of free music sites, find thousands of free music tracks for use in videos and beyond.
-The quality of the music ranges from good to excellent.
-Licensing usually covers the majority of standard online use cases: from personal blogs to YouTube videos.
+In our list you will see places where you can find thousands of free music tracks for use in videos and beyond.
+The quality of the free music ranges from good to excellent.
+Licensing usually covers the majority of standard online use cases: from using music in personal blogs to YouTube and Vimeo videos.
 Read the license agreement before using free tracks in commercial projects.

 Featured Free Music Resources

 PremiumBeat has over 10 free music tracks.
 You will need to create a free account to be able to download the tracks.
 The free tracks are covered by their Standard online license.